Adventure Sailing Holiday: London – St Petersburg

 Day 29: Clean up, debriefs and goodbyes

-The end comes all too soon, but there’s no doubt that you’ll go home with some unforgettable memories and having had a huge amount of fun.
+The end comes all too soon, but there’s no doubt that you’ll go home with some unforgettable memories and having had a massive amount of fun.
 After cleaning up, swapping photos and saying goodbye to the boat and the crew, you’ll be free to disembark from 1200h.
-We would suggest staying an extra day or two, if you can, to explore more of St Petersburg!
+We would suggest staying an extra day or two, if you can, to explore more of St Petersburg.